 Alto Mayo, Peru

 Despite its protected status, Peru’s Alto Mayo Protected Forest — an area of Amazonian forest twice the size of New York City — had some of the country's highest deforestation rates.
 To halt this cycle, Conservation International worked with partners — including local communities, corporations and Peru's government — to develop a forest carbon project.
-Now, 70 percent of the community in the Alto Mayo basin benefits directly from the initiative; since 2008, the program has generated more than 8.4 million metric tons of emissions reductions — the equivalent of taking nearly 150,000 cars off the road each year.
+Now, about 80 percent of the community in the Alto Mayo basin benefits directly from the initiative; since 2008, the program has generated more than 8.4 million metric tons of emissions reductions — the equivalent of taking nearly 150,000 cars off the road each year.

 This carbon project on Colombia’s Caribbean coast is the first to fully measure — and place a monetary value on — the carbon that coastal mangrove forests sequester in their soil, using recently developed methods that we helped to create.
 Cispatá Bay’s 11,000-hectare (27,000-acre) mangrove forest is expected to sequester nearly 1 million metric tons of carbon dioxide over the 30-year lifespan of the project — roughly equivalent to taking 184,000 cars off the road for one year.